werkt/bazel-buildfarm-wiki/Execution-Properties.md

 ### `min-cores`
 **description:** the minimum number of cores needed by an action.
-Should be set to >= 1 Workers and queues can be configured to behave differently based on this property.
+Should be set to >= 1
+Workers and queues can be configured to behave differently based on this property.

 ### `max-cores`
 **description:** the maximum number of cores needed by an action.
 Buildfarm will enforce a max.
 Workers and queues can be configured to behave differently based on this property.

+**use case:** very often you want unit tests (or all actions in general) to be constrained to a core limit via cgroups.
+This is relevant for performance and stability of the worker as multiple tests share the same hardware as the worker.

 ### `choose-queue`
 **description:** place the action directly on the chosen queue (queue name must be known based on buildfarm configuration).